zapaz/certora-tutorials/08.Lesson_WorkingWithInvariants/InvariantsConcepts/README.md

 - [ ] Try to prove the following list of properties:

-    - [ ] Both lists are correlated - If we use the id of a token in `reserves` to retrieve a token in `underlyingList`, we get the same toke.
+    - [ ] Both lists are correlated - If we use the id of a token in `reserves` to retrieve a token in `underlyingList`, we get the same token.

     <details>
     <summary>Hint:</summary>